microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 If you would like to update your SQL Database tier:

-1. Navigate to the **SQL Database** in the portal that was created when you deployed the Medical Imaging Server for DICOM.
+1. Navigate to the **SQL Database** you created when you deployed the Medical Imaging Server for DICOM.
 1. Select **Configure**.
 1. Choose the performance tier and DTU level that meets your workload requirements.
 1. Click **Apply**.